sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 ### Step 5: Color the Bubbles

-This example gives us a chance to provide even more information to our users without overly distracting them; we have the option to modify the bubble colors.
+This example gives us a chance to provide even more information to our users without overly distracting them, we have the option to modify the bubble colors.
 Let's use that freedom to indicate the Saffir-Simpson classification for the storm at each measurement point.

 Here's where we can take advantage of the filter option we included in the data formatting function.
 The Saffir-Simpson classification is based on wind speed, so we'll filter based on the `wind` property.
-For example, here's how to extract only those values that represent a Category 1 Hurricane, with wind speeds from 74 to 95 miles/hour.
-The function we pass to `get_points` only returns true for appropriate wind speeds.
+For example, here's how to extract only those values that represent a Category 1 hurricane, with wind speeds from 74 to 95 miles per hour.
+The function we pass to `get_points` only returns `true` only for appropriate wind speeds.

 ``` {.javascript .numberLines}
 cat1 = get_points(katrina, function(obs) {